Human Services Employment Specialist

 Major Functional Areas and Description of Duties

-Provide counseling and Functional Support Services (FSS) in the home and community-based settings as deemed appropriate for the objectives, interventions and desired outcomes identified in the client's treatment plan.
+Provide peer support activities and one-on-one support in the residence and community-based settings as deemed appropriate for the objectives, interventions and desired outcomes identified in the guest's treatment plan;

-Function professionally and in a manner that protects the integrity, confidentiality and rights of all clients.
+Function professionally and in a manner that protects the integrity, confidentiality and rights of all guests;

 Perform all other duties as assigned by supervisor.